FrancisYu2020/hangyu.github.io/README.md

 # Welcome to Hang(Francis) Yu's GitHub Page

-You can use the [editor on GitHub](https://github.com/FrancisYu2020/hangyu.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
-Hi there, my name's Hang Yu (pronounce as hung, and I even cannot find a good match for the last name), if the pronounciation annoys you, just call me Francis as my preferred name.

 I am second year master student in Transportation Engineering at [University of Illinois at Urbana-Champaign](https://illinois.edu/) and I am working with [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) and [Dr. Yu Meng](https://yumeng5.github.io/) on Text Mining research.
 My research currently focuses on query-based abstractive summarization in text mining and I am also interested in other research topics that machine learning techniques can be a dominant.

 ## Education